 ††††† RELATES TO: KRS 149.010, 149.020

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 149.020 authorizes the cabinet to receive by donation, purchase, or lease lands, for forestry purposes, and may convey, exchange, or lease those lands and may sell timber or other forest products thereon.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 149.010(2) requires the director of the Division of Forestry, with the approval of the Secretary of the Energy and Environment Cabinet, to promulgate administrative regulations necessary to carry out the functions assigned to the cabinet.
+149.020 authorizes the cabinet to receive by donation, purchase, or lease lands, for forestry purposes, and may convey, exchange, or lease those lands and may sell timber or other forest products thereon.
 This administrative regulation establishes the requirements of major and minor timber sales.

 ††††† Section 1.
 Definitions.
 (1) "Director" means the director of the Division of Forestry.

 ††††† (2) "Major timber sales" means sales of merchantable timber with a return of $25,000 or more in cash receipts to the Division of Forestry.